antoine528/LINUX-GIT-Python/TD1.md

 ```
 cat .private_file
 ```
-Change permissions to read, write and execute for all users (a) Modify the file content in normal user mode
+5)Change permissions to read, write and execute for all users

+(a) Modify the file content in normal user mode
 ```
 sudo chmod 777 .private_file
 ```